Can You Take Tylenol With Baby Aspirin? | Health Insights

 Can I take Tylenol with baby aspirin if I have liver issues?

 If you have liver issues, it is not advisable to take Tylenol without consulting a healthcare professional.
-Tylenol is metabolized by the liver, and any existing liver damage can exacerbate the risks of toxicity.
+Tylenol is processed by the liver, and existing liver damage can increase the risk of toxicity.

 Your doctor may recommend alternative pain relief options that are safer given your condition.